 Discourage people from gathering during breaks, including in outdoor break areas and weather shelters.

 Limit visits by external contractors and suppliers (i.e., plan contractor visits around work schedules, etc.).

-Assign each workplace fleet vehicle to a single user, if possible.
+Assign each workplace fleet vehicle to a single worker, if possible.

-If group transportation (e.g., bus, van, carpooling etc.) is used, spread the passengers out (e.g., staggered seating, assigned seats, skip rows, etc.), set the ventilation to outside air intake, and open the vehicle windows (weather permitting).
+If group transportation (e.g., bus, van, carpooling etc.) is necessary, spread passengers out (e.g., staggered seating, assigned seats, skip rows, etc.), set the ventilation to outside air intake instead of recirculation, and open the vehicle windows (weather permitting).

 Plan for how people will maintain physical distance while evacuating or sheltering-in-place in the event of an emergency.

-Plan for how to safely isolate a person who is ill in the workplace if they cannot immediately leave for home or medical care.
+Plan for how to safely isolate a person experiencing COVID-19 symptoms in the workplace if they cannot immediately leave.

-Make sure that sick-leave polices support workers who must stay away from the workplace due to COVID-19 illness or exposure (i.e., isolation and quarantine).
+Make sure that sick-leave policies support workers who must stay away from the workplace due to COVID-19 illness or exposure (i.e., isolation and quarantine).

-Prepare for exceptions to distancing guidance (e.g., when providing emergency first aid or rescue), and make sure that other protective measures are available and used, such as personal protective equipment (PPE).
+Prepare for exceptions to distancing guidance (e.g., when providing emergency first aid or rescue), and make sure that other protective measures are used, such as personal protective equipment (PPE).

 Consider using a cohort system

-A cohort system can limit the spread between people and help the local public health department with contract tracing if an outbreak does occur.
+A cohort system can limit the spread between people and help local public health authorities with contact tracing if an outbreak occurs.

 Cohorts may be required for some work sectors (e.g., oil and gas, forestry, agriculture, education).
 Check with your jurisdiction.

-Make sure that members of different cohorts do not mingle together.
+Make sure that members of different cohorts do not mingle with each other.

 Use smaller cohorts for people who may require more assistance with following COVID-19 precautions, such as young children or the elderly.

-To help reduce community spread, encourage workers to only work at one job location if possible, and to minimize in-person interactions with people from outside of their immediate household when not at work.
+To help reduce community spread, encourage workers to only work at one job location if possible, and to minimize in-person interactions with people they do not live with when not at work.